KEY POINTS

 Total costs

 When you combine the two sets of prices listed above – the line charges and energy costs – you get an overall picture of electricity costs around the country.
-And, as you can see, there’s a big difference between living in Wellington City (31.54c per kWh) and Westport (44.76c per kWh).
+And, as you can see, there’s a big difference between living in Christchurch and places such as Westport and Kerikeri, where power is over 13c more expensive per kWh.

 Location | Total retail cost per kWh |